ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ### ARIA Frame ID Maps

-As described in the [ARIA Frame IDs section](#aria-frame-ids "Jump to the ARIA Frame IDs section"), ARIA-S1-GUNW products are processed based on frames that are consistent through time, and the frame extents are different for the two orbit directions (Ascending and Descending).
+As described in the [ARIA Frame IDs section](#aria-frame-ids "Jump to the ARIA Frame IDs section"), ARIA-S1-GUNW products are processed based on frames that are consistent through time.
+There is a different set of ARIA Frame IDs for each orbit direction (Ascending and Descending).

 ***By default, Vertex displays frames for the Ascending orbit direction.*** To view the frames for the Descending orbit direction, click the **Filters** button and set the **Flight Direction** option to the desired direction.